University of Edinburgh: Arts, Humanities and Social Sciences

 The College took on its current name of Arts, Humanities and Social Sciences in 2016 after absorbing the Edinburgh College of Art in 2011.
 CAHSS offers more than 280 undergraduate degree programmes, 230 taught postgraduate programmes, and 200 research postgraduate programmes.
 Twenty subjects offered by the college were ranked within the top 10 nationally in the 2022 Complete University Guide.
 It includes the oldest English Literature department in Britain, which was ranked 7th globally in the 2021 QS Rankings by Subject in English Language & Literature.
-The college hosts Scotland's ESRC Doctoral Training Centre (DTC), the Scottish Graduate School of Social Science.
+The college hosts Scotland's Economic and Social Research Council (ESRC) Doctoral Training Centre, the Scottish Graduate School of Social Science.
 The college is the largest of the three colleges by enrolment, with 26,130 students and 3,089 academic staff.